Image placeholder

 Agreeableness

-Derived from the French word "rôle", which refers to the role of an actor in theatre, Driskell, Driskell, Burke & Salas (2017) define the role that a team member takes on as an internalised, enduring repertoire of behaviours.
-Roles are important in teams because they represent patterns of behaviour that are related with the activities of other team members in pursuit of the team goal.
-As the execution of a role is connected to a certain pattern of behaviour - and behaviour in a social context always also influences those around us- the role a team member carries out has consequences on the other team members.
+Derived from the French word "rôle," which refers to the role of an actor in theater, Driskell, Driskell, Burke & Salas (2017) define the role a team member takes on as an internalized, enduring repertoire of behaviors.
+Roles are important in teams because they represent patterns of behavior associated with the activities of other team members in pursuit of the team goal.
+Because performing a role is associated with a particular pattern of behavior-and behavior in a social context always affects those around us-the role one team member performs has an impact on other team members.

-An example: A person joins a new team.
-This person is used to make decisions as it suits the personality and besides, the person on their old team also made the decisions.
-Now, within the new team, this role is already taken.
-The new team member can now either choose another role, suiting the personality, or compete for this role with the other team member - a conflict can arise.
+For example, a person joins a new team.
+She is used to making decisions as it suits her personality, and moreover, she also made the decisions in her old team.
+Now that role is already filled on the new team.
+The new team member can now either choose a different role that fits the personality or compete with the other team member for that role - a conflict can arise.

-A team constellation in which multiple team members attempt to perform the same role may impair team effectiveness by leading to inefficiencies and conflict.
-On the other side, when each role is filled, a team is more likely to succeed.
-Either way, the distribution of roles will have consequences on the team’s behaviour and therefore the achievement of the team goal (Driskell et al., 2017).
-This shows how important it is, firstly, to be clear about the roles in a team and, secondly, to assign them according to the personality of each individual. soft.fact does that by using a model allocating core role tendencies and connecting personality and roles.
+A team constellation in which multiple team members try to take on the same role can reduce the effectiveness of the team by leading to inefficiency and conflict.
+On the other hand, a team is more likely to be successful if every role is filled.
+In either case, role allocation has an impact on the team's behavior and thus on the achievement of the team's goal (Driskell et al., 2017).
+This shows the importance of first being clear about the roles in a team and second assigning them according to each individual's personality. soft.fact does this by using a model that assigns core role tendencies and links personality and roles.

 Driskell, T., Driskell, J., Burke, C., Salas, E. (2017).
 Team Roles: A Review and Integration.
 Sage Publications

-Driskell et al. postulate that the models of a wide variety of researchers only use different names for similar role dimensions.
-For this reason, they developed the TRIAD Model (Tracking Roles In and Across Domains) that describes three primary behavioural dimensions that underlie team role behaviour: Dominance, Sociability and Task Orientation.
+Driskell et al. postulate that the models of a variety of researchers simply use different labels for similar role dimensions.
+For this reason, they developed the TRIAD (Tracking Roles In and Across Domains) model, which describes three primary behavioral dimensions underlying team role behavior: Dominance, Sociability, and Task Orientation.

 Based on this model, Driskell et al. conducted a cluster analysis of 154 team roles described in previous research.
-Based on all this, they identified 13 primary team role clusters: Team Leader, Task Completer, Problem Solver, Evaluator, Teamwork Supporter, Follower, Coordinator, Social, Task Motivator, Critic, Attention Seeker, Power Seeker, Passive.
-These role dimensions are called Core Roles.
-10 of the 13 Core Roles are regarded as social roles (Team Leader, Task Completer, Problem Solver, Evaluator, Teamwork Supporter, Follower, Coordinator, Social, Task Motivator, Critic), 3 as anti-social roles (Attention Seeker, Power Seeker, Passive).
-The distinction is due to the positivity or negativity of impact the role has on the team’s functionality.
+On this basis, they identified 13 primary team role clusters: Team Leader, Task Completer, Problem Solver, Evaluator, Teamwork Supporter, Follower, Coordinator, Social, Task Motivator, Critic, Attention Seeker, Power Seeker, Passive.
+These role dimensions are referred to as core roles.
+10 of the 13 core roles are considered social roles (Team Leader, Task Completer, Problem Solver, Evaluator, Teamwork Supporter, Follower, Coordinator, Social, Task Motivator, Critic), 3 are considered antisocial roles (Attention Seeker, Power Seeker, Passive).
+The distinction is based on the positive or negative impact the role has on the functionality of the team.

-We chose a role classification capturing both positive team roles and potentially negative team roles.
-With focus on the team's well-being and performance.
-"Positive" in this context means that these roles can have a positive influence on team dynamics.
-"Negative", on the other hand, means that these roles can have a negative influence on the team dynamics, which in extreme form and manifested can even prove toxic.
-To make the label comprehensible in a short and easy way, we use the phrases “social roles” and “anti-social roles” as some roles will more likely be beneficial in a social context and others won’t be.
-This doesn't necessarily mean that when having a tendency to display anti-social behaviour, this person is toxic for the team.
-Each person has more than one role tendency and can always choose to act in another role.
-As people first need to be aware of their possibilities before being able to make a conscious choice, soft.fact transparently shows all role tendencies of each team member - the social and anti-social ones.
+We have chosen a role classification that captures both positive team roles and potentially negative team roles.
+"Positive" in this context means that these roles can have a positive impact on team dynamics.
+"Negative", on the other hand, means that these roles can have a negative influence on team dynamics, which in extreme form and manifestation can even prove toxic.
+To make the term short and easy to understand, we use the terms "social roles" and "anti-social roles" as some roles will more likely be beneficial in a social context and others won’t be.
+This does not necessarily mean that a person who is prone to anti-social behavior is harmful to the team.
+Each person has more than one role tendency and can always choose to act in a different role.
+As people first need to be aware of their possibilities before being able to make a conscious choice, soft.fact transparently shows all role tendencies of each team member - the social and the anti-social.

 Driskell et al. (2017) propose that effective teams require a balance of role distribution.
 The researchers further state that “an optimal team profile would involve team members enacting role activity that spreads over the high task orientation, high dominance and high sociability spaces” (Driskell et al., 2017).
 In other words: the diversity of distributed team roles is important, but not the inclusion of all possible team roles.
-Most role inventories only show social roles and leave out the spectrum of anti-social roles which are realistically nevertheless there.
-The soft.fact approach makes every role tendency transparent. soft.fact shows all 13 role tendencies a person has on an individual level and recommends to especially take over one out of the 10 social roles on a team level.
-Consequently, the role distribution in the team is highly dependent on each team member.
-Whenever the team settings change (e.g. a new team member joins the team), soft.fact takes this into consideration and adjusts the recommended role distribution accordingly.
+Most role inventories show only social roles, leaving out the spectrum of anti-social roles that realistically exist nonetheless.
+The soft.fact approach makes each role tendency transparent. soft.fact shows all 13 role tendencies that a person has at the individual level and recommends that one of the 10 social roles in particular be adopted at the team level.
+Thus, the role distribution in the team is strongly dependent on the individual team members.
+Whenever the team settings change (e.g. when a new team member joins), soft.fact takes this into account and adjusts the recommended role distribution accordingly.

 Driskell, T., Driskell, J., Burke, C., Salas, E. (2017).
 Team Roles: A Review and Integration.
 Sage Publications